james-stevens/giant-dns/README.md

 - Can saturate 100Mb/s Ethernet with DNS responses
 - Accepts updates using a push journal-stream (not included in this demo)

-It can handle 1000s of small domains (test to 250K), or a few really large domains (like this demo), or anything inbetween.
+It can handle 1000s of small domains (test to 250K), or a few really large domains (like this demo), or any mix.
 Maximum memory optimisation is achieved with a small numnber of large domains that consist mostly of delegations.

 ## This Container

-This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 10Gb of RAM to run in.
-Total 173,919,049 names
+This container is a demo of Giant-DNS with all the data from the zone files for COM and NET which uses about 10Gb of RAM to run in. serviing a total of 173,919,049 names

 | Zone | SOA Serial | Date & Time |
 | --- | ---: | --- |